What kinds of faux finishes are available to choose from?

 For a textured finish that resembles stucco or polished marble, Venetian plaster can be used to give your interior the feel of old world Europe.
 The plaster is applied with a putty knife at a 15-30 degree angle to the floor.
 Once this first coat has dried, a second coat of plaster is applied at a 60-90 degree angle.

 Sponging is another technique that can add texture and depth to a wall surface.
 The term sponging actually can refer to two different techniques: sponging on and sponging off.
-As the names imply, sponging on is when paint is applied to the wall with a sponge and sponging off is when paint is applied with a roller and then removed with a sponge.
+As the names imply, sponging on is when paint is applied to the wall with a sponge and sponging off is when a paint is applied with a roller and then removed with a sponge.

 Whether you choose sponging on or sponging off depends on how dramatic or subtle you wish the final result to be.
 Sponging on gives a more dramatic and textured appearance while the end results of sponging off tend to be more subtle.